Better Call Saul season 6: Slippin' Jimmy

 Variety reported in March 2021 that AMC was developing an animated spinoff series, Slippin' Jimmy.
 The series was later revealed as a short-form series; a six-part animated series to be released online during the sixth season of Better Call Saul.
 Each episode is inspired by a specific film genre — from spaghetti Westerns and Buster Keaton to The Exorcist.
-The series was produced by Rick and Morty animators Starburns and written by Better Call Saul writers Ariel Levine and Kathleen Williams-Foshee.
+The series was produced by Rick and Morty animators, Starburns Industries, and written by Better Call Saul writers Ariel Levine and Kathleen Williams-Foshee.
 Voice actors include Chi McBride, Laraine Newman, and Sean Giambrone as Jimmy.
 Six episodes of Slippin' Jimmy, each around 8–9 minutes in length, were released on AMC+ on May 23, 2022.

 The series received negative reviews from fans and critics for its stark drop in quality compared to its predecessors.
 Mark Donaldson from Screen Rant criticized the concept, saying "the animated spinoff is being sold as a digital exclusive but this race to provide sellable content to audiences undermines storytelling ... the team behind both Breaking Bad and Better Call Saul have proven themselves to be savvy storytellers that respect the journeys of their characters over cheap cash-ins.
 It's this integrity that makes Slippin' Jimmy feel like such a misstep."